 Involve the employees!

 When using standard software, further utilization of the information visualized in a spaghetti diagram is generally neither effective nor efficient.
 This also explains why it achieves the greatest benefits in KAIZEN workshops, where the diagram is analyzed immediately by the participants.
 In this case, additional relevant information is still fresh in the mind and can be taken into account directly in ideas for improvements.

 Where the German Works Constitution Act applies, there is a legal aspect to be considered: In logistics, manufacturing and assembly settings, spaghetti diagrams often focus on the movements of individual employees.
 The use of technical systems, including video devices and software, to record worker movements may well impact their rights of co-determination (§ 87(1), no. 6, BetrVG – German Works Constitution Act).
 As soon as there is any hint that an employee’s behavior or performance is subject to monitoring, it is imperative to involve the works council.
 This aspect is avoided where the spaghetti diagrams are drawn manually.

 This notwithstanding, it is always beneficial to uphold transparency by explaining the purpose of any spaghetti analyses to the employees concerned.

-The principle of a spaghetti diagram is simple and offers a starting point for numerous avenues of improvement.
-Even so, it calls for either immediate evaluation or relatively elaborate further treatment in order to draw useful effects from an analysis.
+Mapping spaghetti diagrams is simple and offers a starting point for numerous avenues of improvement to identify waste in production.
+Even so, it calls for either immediate evaluation or relatively elaborates further treatment in order to draw useful effects from an analysis.
 This is because the information content of the spaghetti diagram itself is rather minor compared to the additional input for analysis.
-The diagram shows only the movements of different means of transport in the widest sense.
+The diagram shows only the paths of different means of transport in the widest sense.
 For material flow analyses, not to mention intensity analyses serving systematic layout optimization, the transport information must be enhanced with further pertinent details, e.g.

 - exact distances (which requires a scaled representation of the layout);